Frequently Asked Questions

 • Behavioral: You haven't established a habit of remembering to use AI for your problems

-• Use case selection: You're asking AI to do things outside its circle of competence—"Is this within the AI's capability?"
+• Use case selection: You're asking AI to do things outside its circle of competence

 • Model/Technology: Wrong model selection or misunderstanding of model limitations

-• Prompt engineering: Not exploring the problem space or solution space effectively—how you interact with the technology matters
+• Prompt engineering: Not exploring the problem space effectively—how you ask matters

-Governance: AI use policies, budget, security protocols.
+Governance: AI use policies and security protocols.
 Vision & Strategy: Clear AI roadmap tied to business goals.
 Use Cases: Role-specific applications that solve real problems.
 Learning: Structured, ongoing training.
 Incentives: Behavior change rewards.
 Psychological Safety: Addressing "Will AI take my job?" fears.
 Lead by Example: Executives actively using AI.
 Accountability: Clear ownership of AI adoption progress.

 Ready to avoid the common AI adoption pitfalls?